 Co-ops and Internships

 Participating in the College of Engineering’s Engineering Co-op and Internship Program is a great way to get real-world industry experience and better understand what practicing aerospace engineers do on the job.
-This experience also helps students determine what career path they may choose after graduation, and what future studies to pursue and skills to develop to achieve their career goals.
+This experience also helps students determine what career path they may choose after graduation, and which skills and studies they should develop and pursue to achieve their career goals.

 Cooperative Education